Use of Reprocessed SUDs Strengthens the Supply Chain and Reduces Cost, Waste, and Greenhouse Gas Emissions.

 AMDR Policy Agenda – Reducing Cost and Environmental Impact Through Greener Medical Devices

-The Association of Medical Device Reprocessors (AMDR) advocates for policies that promote the use of reprocessed (“remanufactured” in some jurisdictions outside the U.S.) single-use devices (SUDs) to reduce costs, waste, and greenhouse gas emissions while strengthening the supply chain.
+The Association of Medical Device Reprocessors (AMDR) advocates for policies that promote the use of reprocessed (“remanufactured” in some jurisdictions outside the U.S.) single-use devices (SUDs) to reduce costs, waste, and greenhouse gas emissions while strengthening the supply chain and increasing resilience to economic and geopolitical disruptions.
 The following policy objectives aim to drive systemic and cultural changes in healthcare purchasing and regulatory oversight for SUD reprocessing globally.

 While AMDR supports accrediting group prioritization of sustainability programs (e.g. the Joint Commission and Joint Commission International’s voluntary sustainability accreditation), we would like to see regulatory authorities and payors require hospitals to report on emission reductions.
 These should specifically target supply chain (Scope 3) emissions, which constitute 60 to 80% of healthcare sector emissions.
 Regulators and payors should establish goals and reporting requirements, inclusive of reprocessing, that can be updated to drive significant reductions in greenhouse gas emissions, waste, and costs.